jumehan/bse-analysis/README.md

 This project was built on `vitejs` using the `react-ts` framework.
 I wanted to build a visual, highlt interactive frontend showcasing using `reactjs`, `JavaScrip` and `TypeScript`.

-#### Data:
+#### Data Sources:
-As a casual basketball fan, and by no means a sports analytics expert, it was not initially obvious to me what data and stats would matter most to a decision-maker in the NBA.
-I did research on YouTube, looked at online resources (NBA, ESPN, FiveThirtyEight, Basketball Reference, etc), interviewed a masters in sports analytics who had worked at MSG.
-In the end, I felt that a tool that would be useful would show a wide range of statistics and allow easy sorting of the data.
+As a casual basketball fan and by no means a sports analytics expert, it wasn't initially clear what data and statistics would matter most to a decision-maker in the NBA.
+To determine this, I did research on YouTube, looked at online resources (NBA, ESPN, FiveThirtyEight, Basketball Reference, etc.), and interviewed a sports analytics expert who had worked at MSG.
+In the end, I felt that a tool that shows a wide range of statistics and allows easy sorting of the data would be the most useful.

-I decided to forego building a backend because of project scope and time limits and instead, optend to fetch NBA-related data from `RapidAPI`'s `NBA-API`* with `axios`.
+I decided to forego building a backend due to project scope and time constraints and instead fetch NBA-related data from `RapidAPI`'s `NBA-API`* with `axios`.

 Some data is also saved locally in `JSON`, from `NBAData.net` to bypass CORS same-origin-policy issues.
-The latter is only used to fetch players id to get their respective profile image source url.
+The latter is only used to fetch players IDs to get their respective profile image source URL.

-For the purposes of this project, data is from the "2022-2023" NBA season.
-However, the code could be easily modified to allow multi-season data for historical comparisons.
+Data is from the "2022-2023" NBA season for this project.
+However, the code could easily be modified to allow multi-season data for historical comparisons.

 *Please allow some time between calls.
-This project runs on the free subscription tier and is limited on throttling and number of calls/minutes & calls/day
+This project runs on the free subscription tier and is limited on throttling, the number of calls per minute, and calls per day.

 ---

 ### FUTURE TODOs

-Additional features to work on if there was more time or resources.
-Includes ideas to improve this project and issues regarding performance, bugs, etc.
+Additional features that could be added to the project include:

 #### Features:
-- for the scope of the demo, the season was set to "2022" for the 22-23 NBA season
-  - allow user to select between season for comparison purposes
+- Allow users to select between seasons for comparison purposes.
-- further features to allow more in-depth analysis in this player analysis model:
+- Further features to allow more in-depth analysis in this player analysis model:
-  - allow users to compare different players against each other
+  - Allow users to compare different players against each other.
-  - allow users to compare player vs team
+  - Allow users to compare player vs. team.
-  - allow users to compare player vs other similar players
+  - Allow users to compare player vs. other similar players.

 #### Data:
-- a significant blocker for this project was data access and lack of knowledge of existing tools in the world of basketball, as rapidApi has a free tier fo data exploration that was use for the scope of this demo project, but that has significant drawbacks if used for professional competitive applications (cost, downtime, stale data, etc)
+- This project encountered a significant blocker due to limited data access and a lack of expertise about existing tools in the world of basketball.
+For the scope of this demo project, data was fetched from RapidAPI's NBA-API using Axios.
+However, this has drawbacks if used for professional competitive applications, such as cost, downtime, stale data, etc. To address this, some options include:
-  - further research data sources
+  - Further research data sources to find more reliable, consistent data
-  - build web crawler for specific types of data
+  - Build a web crawler for specific types of data
-  - build a backend to access espn/nba/etc. data that is updated
+  - Build a backend to access ESPN/NBA/etc. data that is updated and refreshed regularly
-  - collaborate with data analytics team to research pertinent data sources and assess data relevancy
+  - Collaborate with the sports analytics/data analytics team to research pertinent data sources and assess data relevancy.

 #### Backend:
+- Currently, this project does not have a full backend.
+However, in future versions, building a backend could enable several additional features, such as:
+  - Authentication for users to add comments, save/share data, and collaborate
-- build a full backend to allow auth, data management with databases, fetch data from APIs and store & manipulate data
+  - Data management with databases, such as fetching and storing data from APIs and manipulating data

 #### Authentication:
-- add auth to allow user’s to add comments, save/share data, collaborate
+- Adding authentication to this project would allow users to add comments, save/share data, and collaborate.

 #### UI / display:
-- improve chart visualization (zoom in and out)
-- improve table horizontal scroll without compressing data on smaller screens
+- Currently, this project's chart visualization allows users to view data at a high level but could be improved with additional features such as zooming in and out.
+- Additionally, the horizontal scroll of the player stats table can be difficult to use on smaller screens, so this can be improved in future versions.

 #### UX:
-- it would be nice to display game details without having to manually expand
-  - however, need to rethink table layout as it is already very dense (perhaps split table into smaller tables)
+- In future versions, it would be helpful to display game details without having to manually expand each row in the player stats table.
+However, this may require rethinking the table layout, as it is already very dense.
+One potential solution could be splitting the table into smaller tables.
-  - with the data RapidApi provides, no way to do this without making 40+ API calls to fetch each games
-- add navigation items to the navbar
-  - currently navbar displays teams but does not navigate anywhere
-  - future versions could navigate to teams > players | team data & stats
+- The current navbar displays teams but does not navigate anywhere, so future versions could include navigation to teams > players | team data & stats.
-  - allow users to add notes or to flag certain stats/games/players
+- Additionally, future versions could allow users to add notes or flag certain stats/games/players for further analysis.

 #### Performance:
-- code split and lazy loading to reduce load times
+- Improving performance is an ongoing priority for this project.
+Code splitting and lazy loading were implemented to reduce load times, and further deconstruction of components can be done to optimize performance further.
-  - started lazy load in the routes
-  - further destructure components to optimize performance

 #### Site Reliability:
-- further testing for Q&A
-- elegantly handle API / data fetch errors
-    - `RapidApi` `NBA-API` has missing data
-    *example*: no team and season data for Isaiah Thomas
+- Future versions of this project will include additional testing for quality assurance and more robust error handling to gracefully handle API/data fetch errors.
+One example of missing data is that RapidAPI's NBA-API does not have team and season data for Isaiah Thomas.

 ---